About Sameboat DNS

 Knowledge of what DNS is assumed below

 DS end users (non-O class), who may range from casual non-technical consumers to devops users, are not selling names and are not operating as either a registrar or registry.
 They may get and use domain spaces names and combine them with names from the regular public name system in our aux root to form private spaces without becoming domain space operators.
-Operators are registrars in .dom, and can be peer registries if they choose, closed private TLDs, etc. To use a name gotten from a registry in the regular name system, such as google domains, for general use other than as a linking domain, you must be able to set its name servers to DS servers and manage the name though them.
+Operators may may be peer registries, closed private TLDs, etc. To use a name gotten from a registry in the IANA public name system giving mixed private and public routing, you must be able to set its name servers to DS servers and delegate their management to the domain space DCP or manage them manually urself.

 A simple test of the minimal degree of control on a given host is the ability to ping, e.g. sameboat.dom and reliably get a response from an alt server rather than only nameservers set by your ISP, help for which will be available eventually in the conversational help facility¹.
 Typically dhcp is a source of overrides/resets which need not be obstructive, however replacing dhcp with a static link to your ISP once the link parameters are known may be a brute force solution.
 DS augments rather replaces the public name system with a peer-peer extension and its smooth operation should make the difference largely transparent to authenticated users.